The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.

 2. The type and number of beverages that were being consumed by the subject;

-3. The time and content of the subject’s last meal prior to the incident; and
+3. The time and content of the subject’s last meal before the incident; and

 D. The FDLE Retrograde Extrapolation Request Form shall be utilized to document all information collected and shall be retained in the case file.

 E. A report shall be issued showing the result of the retrograde extrapolation calculation rounded to two (2) decimal places using conventional rounding.
-If the required information listed in ‘A’ is provided but deemed inappropriate for performing a retrograde extrapolation calculation, a report shall be issued stating that the retrograde extrapolation could not be performed along with the reason why.
+Suppose the required information listed in ‘A’ is provided but deemed inappropriate for performing a retrograde extrapolation calculation.
+In that case, a report shall be issued stating that the retrograde extrapolation could not be performed and why.

-F. Prior to the release of retrograde extrapolation results, the calculations and information used to perform calculations shall go through technical and administrative review.
+F. Before the release of retrograde extrapolation results, the calculations, and information used to perform calculations shall go through technical and administrative review.
 The reviews will cover at least the following:

 1. The information used to perform the calculations;